Expert Q&A

 Encourage "Gigs" and Entrepreneurship.

 Instead of just giving them money, help them find ways to earn it.
-This builds amazing work ethic.
+This builds an amazing, lifelong work ethic.

-- Micro-Business: A classic lemonade stand, selling handmade bracelets, or reselling old toys.
+• Micro-Business: A classic lemonade stand, selling handmade bracelets, or reselling old toys on parent-run accounts.

 What is the best age to start allowance?